- Download our Moving to Frankfurt Guide (PDF)

 Taxis are readily available in Frankfurt.
 If a passenger knows the street name and postal code of their destination, the driver should not have any problem finding a place.
 Passengers can hail taxis off the street, grab one at one of Frankfurt's taxi ranks, or order one over the phone.

-Just like any other city, taxis can be expensive depending on how far one wants to travel, but are a viable option when travelling short distances within the city centre.
-Travelling by taxi also becomes cost-effective when a number of people are travelling together to the same destination.
+Just like any other city, Frankfurt taxis can be expensive but are a viable option when travelling short distances within the city centre.
+Travelling by taxi also becomes cost effective when a number of people travel together to the same destination.

 Cycling in Frankfurt

-Frankfurt is a pretty safe city for those who wish to cycle.
+Frankfurt is a fairly safe city for those who wish to cycle.
 There are dedicated bicycle lanes in most parts of Frankfurt.

-Although it is not compulsory to wear a helmet while cycling in Frankfurt, expats are advised to do so at all times.
+Although it is not compulsory to wear a helmet while cycling in Frankfurt, we recommend doing so at all times.

 Driving in Frankfurt

-The major downside to driving in Frankfurt is the lack of parking in the city, which is not only hard to find but expensive.
+The major downside of driving in Frankfurt is the lack of parking in the city, which is not only hard to find but expensive.
 Rush hour traffic can also be a problem for commuters.